 Once you are done checking out the canyon keep driving north.
 Eventually, you will end up in a section where you can view the Napali Coast.
 The views are breathtaking.

 Hiking in Kauai

 There are so many wonderful places to go hiking in Kauai.
 Some are more kid-friendly than others.
-I would say that most are no going to be kid friendly.
+I would say that most are not going to be kid-friendly.

 Ho’Oipi Falls is a little too difficult to do with small children, but older kids and teens will have no issue accomplishing this hike.
 There are two water falls to see along the way and lots of places to jump in and swim.
 I found myself climbing over logs, climbing straight up rocks, and almost have to crawl through branches.

 Sleeping Giant is a majestc hike with sweeping views of Kauai.
 This hike will be challenging with small children.
 Older kids and teens will be able to hike Sleeping Giant.
 It’s extremely steep and gets quite narrow at times, but super fun.

 Jojo’s shaved ice creations are massive at the bottom there’s macadamia nut ice cream!
 Jojo’s is down south and a good place to stop when you are headed to Waimea Canyon.

 Waimea Shaved Ice is also quite wonderful.
 Pictured here is the Almond Joy, it’s amazing!
 Waimea shaved ice is served out of a van parked in Kappa.

 I loved staying at the Hilton Garden Inn in Kauai.
 It’s a great property with lots of amenities.
 There are two pools, easy beach access at Lydgate beach, a restaurant on-site and complimentary Mai Tai’s when you check-in.
 The rooms are spacious and families will have plenty of room.
 They offer a military discount.
 Check rates.